Anson, Texas: Geography

 According to the United States Census Bureau, Anson has a total area of 7.2 km2, of which 8855 sqm, or 0.12%, are water.
-The city is part of the Brazos River watershed, with the southeast corner of the city crossed by Carter Creek, and the northern part draining to Redmud Creek.
+The city is part of the Brazos River watershed, with the southeastern corner of the city crossed by Carter Creek, and the northern part draining to Redmud Creek.

+Anson is the site of Bluebonnet Detention Center, a controversial, privately owned and operated facility that houses individuals awaiting deportation by U.S. Immigration and Customs Enforcement.